1 of 2 girls convicted in Slender Man stabbing loses appeal

 MADISON, Wis.
 (AP) — One of two Wisconsin girls who repeatedly stabbed a classmate because she believed a fictional horror character named Slender Man would attack her family if she didn’t kill the girl lost an appeal Wednesday.

-Morgan Geyser was 12 at the time of the 2014 attack.
-Geyser’s attorney Matthew Pinix had argued that she should have been charged with second-degree intentional homicide, which would have placed the case in juvenile court.
-Instead, she was charged with first-degree intentional homicide, which put the case in adult court.
+Morgan Geyser was 12 at the time of the 2014 attack, which Payton Leutner survived.
+Geyser’s attorney Matthew Pinix had argued that she should have been charged with attempted second-degree intentional homicide, which would have placed the case in juvenile court.
+Instead, she was charged with attempted first-degree intentional homicide, which put the case in adult court.

-But Wisconsin’s 2nd District Court of Appeals found that the Waukesha County Circuit Court correctly kept the case in adult court.
+But Wisconsin’s 2nd District Court of Appeals found that the Waukesha County Circuit Court correctly kept the case in adult court, saying it found probable cause that she had committed attempted first-degree intentional homicide.

-The appeals court did not rule on whether statements Geyser made to police should have been allowed at trial.
-The appeals court said it didn’t matter because other evidence against her was overwhelming.
+Leutner recalled in a 2019 interview with ABC News how, before the stabbing, Weier told her to lay down on the ground and cover herself with sticks and leaves, as part of what Leutner believed to be a game of hide-and-seek.
+After the stabbing, Leutner said she eventually got up, grabbed trees for support, and made her way to a road where a bicyclist found her and called for help.

-Geyser was ordered to spend 40 years in a mental health institution.
+Geyser was ordered to spend 40 years in a mental health institution because she was the mastermind and did the stabbing, prosecutors said.
 Weier was committed to a mental health facility for 25 years.

+Geyser’s attorney argued on appeal that Geyser couldn’t really understand what rights she gave up when she agreed to speak alone with a detective while she was in custody and confessed to the stabbing.

+The appeals court said it didn’t need to rule on whether the lower court made a mistake in allowing the comments to police.

 By SCOTT BAUER

-Note: This story was first published on August 12, 2020.
-It was updated on August 12, 2020 to correct the charges involved.